Fighting the Darkness: When Hope Feels Like a Fight

 I was out of line.
 I am sorry.
 I am fixing it.

-Fighting the darkness sometimes looks like that sentence before the damage becomes permanent.
+Sometimes the fight looks like that sentence before the damage becomes permanent.

 Step 3: Create proof of life when the darkness is inward